Sigma receptor

 The fungal protein ERG2, a C-8 sterol isomerase, falls into the same protein family as sigma-1.
 Both localize to the ER membrane, although sigma-1 is also reported to be a cell surface receptor.
-Sigma-2 is an EXPREA domain protein (citation needed) with a mostly intracellular (ER membrane) localization.
+Sigma-2 is an EXPERA domain protein with a mostly intracellular (ER membrane) localization.

 Classification

 Because the σ-receptor was originally discovered to be agonized by benzomorphan opioids and antagonized by naltrexone, σ-receptors were originally believed to be a type of opioid receptor.
 When the σ1 receptor was isolated and cloned, it was found to have no structural similarity to the opioid receptors, but rather showed similarity to fungal proteins involved in sterol synthesis.
 At this point, they were designated as a separate class of proteins.

+Putative sigma-3 receptor

+In the early 1990s, a "sigma-3" binding site was proposed based on phenylaminotetralin (PAT) ligands and functional assays that linked PAT binding to stimulation of tyrosine hydroxylase and dopamine synthesis in rodent brain.
+Subsequent pharmacological and radioligand-binding studies demonstrated that these so-called sigma-3 sites correspond to histamine H1 receptors rather than a distinct sigma receptor subtype.
+As a result, contemporary classifications recognize only sigma-1 and sigma-2 receptors.